makinde/mongoose-authz/README.md

 * `remove` - Boolean
 * `write` - [array of fields] *NOTE: if `upsert: true`, the group will need to have `create` permissions too*
 * `read` - [array of fields]
+* `actions` - An array or arbitrary strings that lets you define more complicated actions (usually involving multiple fields or documents) that are allowed.
+Your own application code will need to handle the updates (likely disabling field level checking for those updates).

 You can also specify a `defaults` group, which represents permissions that are available to all groups.